wernerdegroot/karabiner-elements/README.md

 ## To do

+- Add to docs:
+    - double tap A from sticky modifier layer locks navigation layer
+    - double tap shift for regular shift (not upper layer)
+    - Shift + Tab on upper layer
+- Introduce "Alt" layer with keys missing from base (one shot shift seems like a good fit)
 - https://chatgpt.com/share/68e6b3ab-745c-8012-9760-11e10ea0ea2b
-- Support Shift + Tab on the navigation layer
-- Shift + Enter doesn't work (maps to : ).
-Intorduce variable upper-layer and only map to : if that is active (sticky shift + enter should still work).
-Why didn't a native upper layer (without shift) work?
 - Replace shift and caps lock and tab with symbols.